A Know-How of Cloud Migration: Azure and Its 4-Step Strategy

 Step 3: Optimize

-- Analyze: Use Azure Cost Management and analyze your cloud spending in a more effective way with accuracy and extended transparency.
+- Analyze: Use Azure Cost Management and analyze your cloud spending in more efficiently with accuracy and extended transparency.
 This can help you plan your investment further!

 Step 4: Secure and Manage